Argylle: Plot

 Aidan and Rachel travel to the Arabian Peninsula where they retrieve the Masterkey but are cornered by the Division, who return them to their base.
 Ritter reveals that Rachel was, in fact, a double agent and one of their most loyal assets for the Division, after which she offers to interrogate and subsequently shoots Aidan.
 She also locates Alfie for them but reveals that she sent him the Masterkey, betraying the Division.
 Aidan, revealed to have been shot in non-lethal areas, reunites with Rachel, and the two fight their way through the facility.
 Ritter interrupts the transmission of the Masterkey to Alfie but is fatally shot after Rachel's cat scratches out his eyes.

 Aidan and Rachel escape to the Division facility exterior, revealed to be an oil tanker, to use the satellite connection to send the Masterkey.
-Margaret/"Ruth" uses a mental trigger code to force her "daughter" to attack Aidan until Margaret is killed by Keira, a former CIA agent.
-Keira had once been Rachel and Aidan's sister-in-arms and was thought dead during a mission with Rachel; these events, along with Keira as an identical, fictional version of herself, had also appeared in Elly's novels.
+Dr. Vogeler uses a mental trigger code to force Rachel to attack Aidan until Vogeler is killed by Keira, an ally who accompanied Rachel and Aidan on the mission.
 Alfie finally receives the Masterkey transmission, and Aidan detonates the Division's oil tanker headquarters.

 Resuming her novelist persona, Rachel publishes her final Argylle novel, where at a reading, the real Argylle reveals himself, much to her shock and confusion.

 In a mid-credits scene, taking place twenty years earlier, a young Argylle is revealed to be a Kingsman agent, with the first novel being based on his life.

-Cast

-Also appearing in the film are Rob Delaney as Deputy Director Powell; Jing Lusi as Li Na, a love interest of Argylle; and Tomás Paredes as Carlos, a field agent of the Division.
-Richard E. Grant has a cameo as Fowler, the director of Argylle's spy organisation, based on Ritter, in the Argylle novels, while Ben Daniels appears as a bartender/spy at The King's Man Arms.